GSA/fpki-guides/_includes/apple_trust_store_removal_faqs.md

 ### When will this change occur?

 The Federal PKI community's target date for mitigation actions is *August 31, 2018*.
-COMMON will be removed from the Apple certificate stores in the release of macOS Mojave and iOS 12 (anticpated September to October 2018).
+COMMON will be removed from the Apple certificate stores in the release of macOS Mojave and iOS 12 (anticipated September to October 2018).

 ### Is COMMON changing?